 Since a FPOA authorizes the A-I-F to act on your behalf, the powers you give your A-I-F can be specific or general, depending on what you need or want.
 [3] Specific powers over certain affairs, such as the sale of a car, may be appropriate in certain situations.
-Most individuals want their A-I-F to be able to exercise broad general powers over all their financial affairs, including receiving and depositing checks, signing their name to checks, paying all bills, handling all bank accounts, CDs, stocks and bonds, and taking possession of any real estate or personal property, including the power to sell any real estate or personal property.
+Generally, however, most individuals want to have their A-I-F exercise broad general powers over all their financial affairs, including receiving and depositing checks, signing their name to checks, paying all bills, handling all bank accounts, CDs, stocks and bonds, and taking possession of any real estate or personal property, including the power to sell any real estate or personal property.
 In other words, most principals want to give their A-I-F the power to perform any legal act which the principal could do for himself.